-Our 2018 TSR, 2017 through 2018 TSR and 2016 through 2018 TSR were -66.8%, -78.6% and -61.8%, respectively, which ranked tenth, ninth and ninth among our one-, two- and three-year performance peer groups (shown below).
-This performance resulted in the application of a 0.00x multiplier to our target on the first tranche of the 2018 performance award, 0.00x multiplier to our target on the second tranche of the 2017 performance award and 0.00x multiplier to our target on the third tranche of the 2016 performance award.
+Our 2018 through 2019 TSR and 2019 TSR was (89.2%) and (67.6%), respectively, which ranked ninth and tenth among our two- and three-year performance peer groups (shown below).
+This performance resulted in the application of a 0.00x, multiplier to our target on the third tranche of the 2017 performance award and a 0.25x multiplier to our target on the second tranche of the 2018 performance award.
+The 2019 performance award is subject to a three-year performance period and, therefore, not eligible for vesting in 2019.

-2019 Long-Term Equity Based Incentives
+2020 Long-Term Equity Based Incentives

-Our Compensation Committee, and our board of directors in respect of Mr. Gaut, granted equity-based compensation awards in February 2019.
+Our Compensation Committee, and our board of directors in respect of Mr. Gaut, granted equity-based compensation awards in February 2020.
 The table below summarizes the amount of such grants to each NEO.